 - behaviour

-- attendance and punctuality
+- attendance and punctuality working with our Trust Attendance Champion Mr Mike Rigby.

 - referrals to outside agencies

 - support for children and families e.g. at health appointments and meetings

 - Children Looked After (CLA)

 - Care plans

 Class/subject teacher

 - Monitoring the progress of all children that they teach and identifying, planning and delivering any additional help a child may need (this could be things like targeted work, additional support) and letting the SENDCO know as necessary. - Writing Individual Education Plans (IEP), and sharing and reviewing these termly with parents and children and planning ahead for the next term. - Ensuring that all staff working with children in school are helped to deliver the planned programme, so they can achieve the best possible outcomes.
 This may involve the use of additional adults, outside specialist help and specially planned work or resources. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with SEND